 PLEASE NOTE: The drop off for the Campout this weekend is actually on the cubscout side.
 Parents can drop off scouts at the cabins, longhouse and Indian Cabin, but must park , if they are staying, in the Cub Scout parking lot by the administrative building.
 Sorry for any confusion.
 Please let me know if you have questions. - Dave

 The Troop 161 November camp-out this year will be held at Rota-Kiwan, in Kalamazoo, MI.
 We’ve reserved the Indian Cabin and Long House.
 During this campout, we will be holding our annual patrol cooking competition!
 We will also be hosting a visit from the cub scouts!
 Be prepared for the cold fall/winter weather conditions, and don’t forget your Scout Handbook!

 Cost: $20 per person.
 Multiple members of same family = 1st $20; 2nd $20; 3rd $15; 4th $15

-Gear: Scout Handbooks and normal camping gear for a TENT camp-out in cool, Michigan Autumn weather.
-See Scout handbook if you don’t know what that means.
+Gear: Scout Handbooks and normal camping gear for a cabin camp-out in cold, Michigan late autumn/winter weather.
+See Scout handbook for guidance.

 Behavioral Contract: Please understand that in case of serious rule violation(s) and per the Troop behavioral contract, I may be contacted to pick up my son from activity prior to its completion.